1943 Detroit race riot: Background

 By 1920, Detroit had become the fourth-largest city in the United States, with an industrial and population boom driven by the rapid expansion of the automobile industry.
 Detroit was unique among northern cities by the 1940s for its exceptionally high percentage of Southern-born residents, both black and white.

 In this era of continuing high immigration from southern and eastern Europe, the Ku Klux Klan (KKK) in the 1920s established a substantial presence in Detroit during its early 20th-century revival.
 The KKK became concentrated in midwestern cities rather than exclusively in the south.
 It was primarily anti-Catholic and anti-Jewish in this period, but it also supported white supremacy.
 The KKK contributed to Detroit's reputation for racial antagonism, and there were violent incidents dating from 1915.
 Its lesser-known offshoot, Black Legion, was also active in the Detroit area.
 In 1936 and 1937, some 48 members were convicted of numerous murders and attempted murders, thus ending Black Legion's run.
 Both organizations stood for white supremacy.

 Soon after the U.S. entry into World War II, the automotive industry was converted to military production; high wages were offered, attracting large numbers of workers and their families from outside of Michigan.
 The new workers found little available housing, and competition among ethnic groups was fierce for both jobs and housing.
 With Executive Order 8802, President Franklin D. Roosevelt on June 25, 1941, had prohibited racial discrimination in the national defense industry.
 Roosevelt called upon all groups to support the war effort.
-The executive order was applied irregularly, and blacks were often excluded from numerous industrial jobs, especially more skilled and supervisory positions.
+The executive order was applied irregularly, and black people were often excluded from numerous industrial jobs, especially more skilled and supervisory positions.